newspaper Current Events, Issues

 Facing History and Ourselves - Resources for teachers and students that connect current events with historical background.
 Covers topics such as Democracy & Civic Engagement, Racism, Antisemitism, Genocide, Global Migration & Immigration, Human & Civil Rights, and more (Facing History and Ourselves; non-profit organization)

 Fake News VIDEO - A 3-minute video guide to identifying and avoiding fake news stories (2016, FlackCheck.org; video hosted on YouTube).
 Fake News: Let's Check a Claim (2022, Indiana University), and The CRAAP Test can help you learn to evaluate news & information sources so you can separate fact from fiction (2020, California State University).
-Learning to lie: AI tools create disinformation explains how new artificial intelligence tools like ChatGPT can be used to create propaganda and disinformation (2023, The Associated Press).
-The Rise of Deepfakes NEW explains what deepfakes are, potential benefits & harms, and how to guard against them (2023, Thomson Reuters); see also What are deepfakes?
-How they work and how to spot them NEW (2023, NortonLifeLock Inc.; site includes advertisments), and Is this Legit?: How to detect deepfakes and avoid disinformation NEW VIDEO (2022, PBS).
+[CAUTION: Be aware that technologies such as deepfakes and artificial intelligence are changing rapidly, so even relatively recent articles may be outdated] Learning to lie: AI tools create disinformation explains how new artificial intelligence tools like ChatGPT can be used to create propaganda and disinformation (2023, The Associated Press).
+The Rise of Deepfakes explains what deepfakes are, potential benefits & harms, and how to guard against them (2023, Thomson Reuters); see also How to spot AI-generated deepfake images NEW!
+(2024, Associated Press), What are deepfakes?
+How they work and how to spot them (2023, NortonLifeLock Inc.; site includes advertisments), and Is this Legit?: How to detect deepfakes and avoid disinformation VIDEO (2022, PBS).
 Social Media Bots Overview gives an overview of what social media bots are and how they work; the related War on Pineapple: Understanding Foreign Interference in 5 Steps [Link opens a PDF] infographic takes a tongue-in-cheek look at how foreign adversaries conduct malign information operations to inflame hot button issues in the United States (Cybersecurity & Infrastructure Security Agency, U.S. Department of Homeland Security).
 Watch the short video, Why Do Our Brains Love Fake News?
 VIDEO to learn about the brain's 'confirmation bias' which can cause us to believe false or incorrect information (2017, KQED Education).
 See links on EVALUATING WEBSITES for related information.
 See also FACT CHECK links, above, and Scientific Misinformation.
 For historical perspectives on this problem, see Fake News Isn't New (2107, New York Public Library), Fit to Print AUDIO (2018, BackStory Radio), and The Antidemocratic Origins of Fake News (We're History; article by historian Jeremy C. Young).

 Foreign Policy Explainers - These overviews explain a wide variety of current political and economic issues.
 You can browse resources by broad topic (economics, health, defense, human rights, etc.).
 There are also several podcast series AUDIO (Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, and publisher).
-See also Carnegie Endowment for 'commentary and analysis addressing the most important foreign policy issues of the day and the regions they affect' (Carnegie Endowment for International Peace, a private, nonpartisan, non-profit organization).
+See also Carnegie Endowment Explainer videos UPDATED LINK!
+VIDEO (Carnegie Endowment for International Peace, a private, nonpartisan, non-profit organization).

 Frontline VIDEO - Online documentaries and related background materials explore and illuminate 'the tough, controversial, and complex issues that shape our times.'
 Includes video and audio podcasts.
 (PBS; site includes advertisements)